patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataStatementsStatementDTO.md

 ### NewAuthorizeEditorDataStatementsStatementDTO

-`func NewAuthorizeEditorDataStatementsStatementDTO(name string, code string, appliesTo string, appliesIf string, payload string, attributes []AuthorizeEditorDataReferenceObjectDTO, ) *AuthorizeEditorDataStatementsStatementDTO`
+`func NewAuthorizeEditorDataStatementsStatementDTO(name string, code string, appliesTo EnumAuthorizeEditorDataStatementsStatementDTOAppliesTo, appliesIf EnumAuthorizeEditorDataStatementsStatementDTOAppliesIf, payload string, attributes []AuthorizeEditorDataReferenceObjectDTO, ) *AuthorizeEditorDataStatementsStatementDTO`

 NewAuthorizeEditorDataStatementsStatementDTO instantiates a new AuthorizeEditorDataStatementsStatementDTO object This constructor will assign default values to properties that have it defined,